-NOTE: Include your check with your return.
+NOTE: Include your check or money order with your return.
 Please do not send cash.

 Make your check payable to Arizona Department of Revenue.
 Write your SSN and tax year on the front of your check or money order.
 The department cannot accept checks or money orders in foreign currency.
 You must make payment in U.S. dollars.
+It may take 2-3 weeks for your payment to process.